pelias/fuzzy-tester/README.md

 What are fuzzy tests?
 See the original [problem statement](https://github.com/pelias/acceptance-tests/issues/109) that lead to the creation of this library.

+Most importantly, fuzzy tests deliver more than just a single bit of pass or fail for each test: they specify a total number of points (a score) for the test, and return how many points out of the maximum were achieved.
+The weighting of individual parts of the test can be adjusted.

 ## Usage

 ```